How you make a difference

 You can find out more about the Thrive website here, including stories from some of the young people who were involved in creating it.

-Getting young people interested and involved in shaping local health services was the key theme of an event attended by over 500 young people in October 2015.
+Getting young people interested and involved in shaping local health services was the key theme of our first young people’s event in October 2015, jointly hosted by local NHS organisations.

 Involvement in governance includes: